 (b) 12 months from the date on which the event which is the subject of the complaint comes to the complainant's notice.

 The practice has discretion to extend these limits if there is good reason to do so and it is still possible to carry out a proper investigation.
 The collection or recollection of evidence, clinical guidelines or other resources relating to the time when the complaint event arose may also be difficult to establish or obtain.
-These factors may be considered as suitable reasons for declining a time limit extension, however that decision is able to stand up to scrutiny.
+These factors may be considered as suitable reasons for declining a time limit extension, however that decision should be able to stand up to scrutiny.

 3) Action upon receipt of a complaint

-If resolution is not possible, the Complaints Manager will set down the details of the verbal complaint in writing and provide a copy to the complainant within 10 working days.
+If resolution is not possible, the Complaints Manager will set down the details of the verbal complaint in writing and provide a copy to the complainant within three working days.
 This ensures that each side is well aware of the issues for resolution.
 The process followed will be the same as for written complaints.

 4) The Investigation